Mediagone/symfony-powerpack/README.md

            },
         ];

-        parent::__construct(User::class, $handlers);
+        parent::__construct(User::class, $resolvers);
     }

 }
 ```
 This way, the converter will be able to fetch the user by Id if an `userId` parameter is supplied to the controller, or by its Name if the given parameter is `userName`.
-In other words, the request parameter name is the concatenation of the *controller's argument name* and the *handler's array key*.
+In other words, the request parameter name is the concatenation of the *controller's argument name* and the *resolver's array key*.

 Again, it works the same for GET, POST or route's attributes.